 - Serves 6 to 8

 - 7 tablespoons ouzo

-- 1. In a small saucepan over high heat, bring the sugar and water to a boil.
+- 1. In a small saucepan, bring the sugar and water to a boil.
 Reduce the heat and simmer for 5 minutes.
 Let cool to room temperature.

 - 2. Stir the ouzo into the sugar syrup.

 If using an ice cream maker: Pour the ouzo mixture into an ice cream maker and follow the manufacturer’s instructions.

 If not using an ice cream maker: Pour the ouzo mixture onto a rimmed baking sheet or into a metal roasting pan and put in the freezer.
 Scrape the mixture with a fork every 30 minutes or so until the ouzo mixture freezes, 2 to 3 hours.

 - Ouzo and Sambuca are both made from anise seed.
 The former is from Greece, the latter is from Italy.
 To adapt the above recipe for use with Sambuca, simply swap an equal amount of Sambuca for the ouzo.